DevExpress/testcafe/docs/articles/documentation/reference/test-api/testcontroller/dispatchEvent.md

 `eventName`            | String                                            | Event name.
 See [Event Types](#event-types)
 `options`&#160;*(optional)* | Object                                       | A set of event parameters.
 See [Options](#options).

-To imitate user action on the webpage, TestCafe fires a sequences of [DOM events](https://developer.mozilla.org/en-US/docs/Web/API/Event).
+TestCafe fires [DOM events](https://developer.mozilla.org/en-US/docs/Web/API/Event) to imitate user actions on the webpage.
 For example, when you call [t.click](./click.md), TestCafe raises `mousedown`, `mouseup` and `click` (and possibly other events if necessary) in succession.

 With `t.dispatchEvent` you can fire separate events on the webpage.
 This can be useful to imitate actions TestCafe does not support out-of-the-box.

 ## Event Types